arnaudin/arnaudin.github.io/_projects/brightidea.md

     content: |
       Brightidea provides a cloud-based idea and innovation management platform that helps companies ensure the best ideas win.
 Our engaging employee experience and professional-grade management tools make Brightidea the [#1 customer-rated idea management platform](https://www.g2.com/products/brightidea/reviews) for 3 years running.
 Brightidea has served over 2.5 million users worldwide, and more than $15 billion in customer-reported business impact has been logged on the platform.
 (All stats as of the time I left the company.)

       **Role:** I started at Brightidea as a Product Designer and transitioned to a Product Management role soon after.
-As a startup PM with design experience, I most often also supported my team with UX, UI, and interaction design as well as supporting research.
+As a startup PM with design experience, I often supported my team with UX, UI, interaction design, and research also.

       ## Idea Management Fundamentals